-ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year.
-You will also learn some general information on surviving the disease.
+ON THIS PAGE: You will find information about the number of people who are diagnosed with multiple myeloma each year.
+You will also read general information on surviving the disease.
 Remember, survival rates depend on several factors.
-To see other pages, use the menu on the side of your screen.
+Use the menu to see other pages.

-It is estimated that 12,650 deaths (6,430 men and 6,220 women) from this disease will occur this year.
+It is estimated that 12,770 deaths (6,830 men and 5,940 women) from this disease will occur this year.

-The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
-Percent means how many out of 100.
-The 5-year survival rate for people with multiple myeloma is 47%.
-However, several factors affect an individual’s survival, such as the person’s age and overall health.
+Survival rates have steadily increased over the last decade, so the 5-year survival rate may underestimate the impact of recent progress made in the treatment of this disease.
+Moreover, several factors affect an individual’s survival, such as the person’s age and overall health.
 For instance, it is known that survival rates are higher in younger people than in older people.

 The next section in this guide is Medical Illustrations.
-It offers drawings of body parts often affected by this disease.
-Or, use the menu on the left side of your screen to choose another section to continue reading this guide.
+It offers drawings of body parts often affected by multiple myeloma.
+Use the menu to choose a different section to read in this guide.